 Net loss per share-The Company has reported losses since inception and has computed basic net loss per share attributable to common stockholders by dividing net loss attributable to common stockholders by the weighted-average number of common shares outstanding for the period, without consideration for potentially dilutive securities.
-The Company has computed diluted net loss per common share after giving consideration to all potentially dilutive common shares, including options to purchase common stock, restricted common stock and convertible preferred stock, outstanding during the period determined using the treasury-stock and if-converted methods, except where the effect of including such securities would be antidilutive.
+The Company computes diluted net loss per common share after giving consideration to all potentially dilutive common shares, including options to purchase common stock and convertible preferred stock, outstanding during the period determined using the treasury-stock and if-converted methods, except where the effect of including such securities would be antidilutive.
 Because the Company has reported net losses since inception, these potential common shares have been anti-dilutive and basic and diluted loss per share were the same for all periods presented.

-Basic and diluted net loss per share attributable to common stockholders was calculated as follows (in thousands, except share and per share data):
+Basic and diluted net loss per share attributable to common stockholders was calculated as follows:

-Year ended December 31,
+Year ended December 31, mber 31,

 2017 2018

 Numerator

 Net loss \$ (15,190,250) \$ (15,528,269)

 Denominator-basic and diluted:

-Weighted-average common shares outstanding, basic and diluted 718,647 719,457
+Weighted average common shares outstanding, basic and diluted 718,647 719,457

-Net loss per share-basic and diluted \$ (21.14) \$ (21.58)
+Net loss per share attributable to common stockholders, basic and diluted \$ (21.14) \$ (21.58)